LoneWandererProductions/MemoryPrototype/README.md

   - Expose migration cost/heuristics to caller or policies.

 - [ ] **Lane Improvements**
-  - Change the way the Lanes allocate the Memory
+  - Change the way the lanes allocate memory.
-  - Improve performance in generell
+  - Improve performance in general.

 - [ ] **Memory Usage Tracking (SQL Server-inspired)**
   Collect per-user, per-program statistics:
   - Track access frequency, allocation lifetime, and promotion history.
   - Use this data to recommend compaction avoidance, slow-lane promotion, or preallocation.
-  - Useful for long-running applications and plug-and-play optimization.
   - Developer can assign debug tags to allocations for diagnostics.

 - [ ] **Allocation Tags / Groups**